cestislife/cestislife.github.io/rockguide.md

 ### Obstruction Blockers
 Obstruction blockers will block several tiles north of their occupying tiles.
 Buildings and cliffs will always block **4 tiles north**, while furniture's blocking size is dependant on their height, as will be explored in the [next section](#tall-furniture).
-It should be noted that these blockers can also block across multiple cliff levels.
+It should be noted that these blockers can also **block across multiple cliff levels.** Do take this into consideration when placing furniture south of your desired rock spawn areas.

 Examples include:
 > * Cliffs